-- You must provide/deliver all medication/supplies to the nurse.
-Students cannot deliver medication. - You must submit a separate medical order for each medication when medication is delivered. - Up to a thirty-school day supply of medication can be accepted. - Consult with school nurse if you have questions about the medication policy.
+- The parent or guardian must provide/deliver all medication/supplies to the nurse.
+Students cannot deliver medication. - The parent or guardian must submit a separate medical order for each medication when medication is delivered. - Medication will not be accepted unless you have the proper paperwork, and it is filled out correctly. - Up to a thirty-school day supply of medication can be accepted. - Consult with the school nurse if you have questions about the medication policy.